NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 		Generate convex hull of roads with given city in cities (interest only?)
 		Generate reports of:
 			unmatched cities
+				This is where the city doesn't match the LINZ cities.
+This could be due to:
+					Spelling has changed
+					Could be a duplicate city?
 			unused cities
 				CARE: not all lines are actually imported, so may not be reported roads that are not within the area of the matching LINZ city / suburb